CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 # Lecture 1-2: Inductive Types

 In the last lecture, we saw some abstract type theory.
-In this lecture, we'll get to define our own concrete data types.
+In this lecture, we'll get to define our own concrete data-types.

+Agda's data-types come in two flavours which are in some sense mirror images of each other:

+* **Inductive types**: These include Booleans, natural numbers, lists, more generally, anything which is specified by a set of options, and where elements are specified by choosing between those options.
+* **Record types**: These include product and Σ-types, more generally anything where elements are specified by a set of fields, and where elements are specified by choosing a value for each of those fields.

+In this Lecture we'll see our first few examples of inductive types.
+We'll return to record types in Lecture 1-X.

 ## Booleans

 An inductive type is a type whose elements are built up out of "constructors".
 Here is the inductive type of Booleans:

 ```
 data Bool : Type where